-- (i) No claim on an unrated corporate may be given a risk weight preferential to that assigned to its sovereign of incorporation. - (ii) Claims on corporates and NBFCs, except CICs, having aggregate exposure from banking system of more than ₹ 100 crore which were rated earlier and subsequently have become unrated will attract a risk weight of 150%. - (iii) All unrated claims on corporates and NBFCs, except CICs, having aggregate exposure from banking system of more than ₹ 200 crore will attract a risk weight of 150%. - (iv) In all cases where the extant risk weight as per external rating of NBFCs is below 100%, the risk weights applicable to such exposures will be 25 percentage points over and above the risk weight associated with the given external rating.
-For this purpose, loans to HFCs, and loans to NBFCs which are eligible for classification as priority sector in terms of the extant instructions shall be excluded40.
+- (i) No claim on an unrated corporate may be given a risk weight preferential to that assigned to its sovereign of incorporation. - (ii) Claims on corporates and NBFCs, except CICs, having aggregate exposure from banking system of more than ₹ 100 crore which were rated earlier and subsequently have become unrated will attract a risk weight of 150%. - (iii) All unrated claims on corporates and NBFCs, except CICs, having aggregate exposure from banking system of more than ₹ 200 crore will attract a risk weight of 150%. - 5.8.2 The Reserve Bank may increase the standard risk weight for unrated claims where a higher risk weight is warranted by the overall default experience.
+As part of the supervisory review process, the Reserve Bank would also consider whether the credit quality of unrated corporate claims held by individual banks should warrant a standard risk weight higher than 100 per cent.